brianom95/brianom95.github.io/_posts/2021-08-28-killarney-full-ironman.md

     <img width="400" src="/images/hardman19.jpeg">
 </p>

 Then came the depths.
 Everyone would ask are you counting up (Lap 1-5) or counting down (Lap 6-10).
 It was a tough place to be on Lap 2, knowing what's ahead, but we put the heads down and kept moving.
 My stomach didn't want food or water but I forced it in.
-It was intensely hot but half the loop had tree cover so we tried to enjoy that.
+It was intensely hot but half the loop had tree cover so we made sure to enjoy that.
 I tried to puke behind a tree at one point.
 Only air came out and this settled my stomach making me feel ten times better.
 I did the same at that tree on every lap from then on.

 <p align="center" width="100%">
     <img width="400" src="/images/hardman8.webp">